Birth and animal totem: Beaver (April 20th - May 20th).

 - Positive traits: Persistent and often strong-willed.

-- Negative traits: Inflexible, possessive and often
+- Negative traits: Inflexible, possessive and often times self involved.

 - Compatibilities: Woodpeckers, bears and geese.